TheFairywarrior/config_con/README.md

 ## Architecture

 ### Queue Objects
-`QueueObjects` is going to be an interface for different queue types that are going to be between each step of the connector pipe.
+`QueueObjects` are going to be an interface for different queue types that are going to be between each step of the connector pipe.

 The `QueueObjects` can be seen as a simple `chan` for the most part, for the local runner it would simply be wrapping one.
 This would mean that multiple "workers" could be used to retrieve data and pass that data into the same "queue".